rehatiel/terminal-site/README.md

 # Synth District Terminal

 A static, zero-dependency Linux terminal emulator for the Synth District.
 Pure vanilla HTML/CSS/JavaScript — no build step, no package manager, no framework.
-Open `index.html` directly in your browser to run.
+Run with Docker for the best experience.

 ## Features